Career & Finances | Leadership

 1. Dedicating a spot on your unit where staff can drop off gift cards, special pens, badge reels, etc.

-2. Decorating for the holidays
+2. Decorating for the holidays.

-3. Surprise coffee or lunches
+3. Surprise coffee or lunches.

-4. Having potlucks
+4. Having potlucks.

-5. Posting shoutout/kudos cards around the unit
+5. Posting shoutout/kudos cards around the unit.

-What Can Our Nurse Leaders Do?
+What Can Nurse Leaders Do?

 Understanding Your Staff

-The factors affecting burnout in a clinic are very different from the ICU.
+Every facility is different, and it’s crucial that nurse leaders understand the stressors that affect their staff.
+Factors affecting burnout in a clinic are very different from the ICU.
 Oftentimes it will be obvious, but at other times, presence and involvement will lend valuable insights.

 Leaders should create an open, non-judgmental environment for nurses to bring forth concerns.
 It is not unusual to see nurse leaders become burdened with managerial tasks, which can further lead to detachment from their unit.